UWPCE-PythonCert-ClassRepos/Python310-Fall-2020/_sources/lesson06.rst.txt

 quit()
 ------

 In my solution to mailroom, I created a function called ``quit`` to quit the program.
-THat is not a great idea, as there is a built-in called ``quit``.
+That is not a great idea, as there is a built-in called ``quit``.
 In my defense, the ``quit()`` built-in didn't exist when I learned Python :-).

 ``readlines()`` ?
 -----------------

-quite a few of you have code like this:
+Quite a few of you have code like this:

 .. code-block:: python